bojackchen/digital-flow/README.md

 Desired functionality and synthesizable verilog HDL design are the requirements for you to proceed to the next step.

-## Step 3: Logic synthesis
+## Step 3: Logic Synthesis
 Synthesis is the all encompassing, generic term for the process of achieving an optimal gate-level netlist from HDL code [3].
 Logic synthesis transforms your idea to physically implementable design.
-Genrally logic synthesis consists of 3 steps [4].
+Generally logic synthesis consists of 3 steps [4].
 - Translation
 - Logic optimization
 - Mapping